top of page

 Loo

-This means toilet and is probably one of the most common slang words you will hear in Britain.
+This means toilet and is probably one of the most common slang words in Britain.

 Quid

-Quid is another common slang word you will hear a lot in Britain and it means pound (£).
+Quid is a British slang word you will hear a lot in Britain and it means pound (£).

 Skint

-This word is also to do with money but this time it means you don’t have any.
+This British slang also has to do with money but this time it means you don’t have any.

 Cheers

-While cheers is used for a celebration toast with drinks, in Britain you can also use cheers as a replacement for thank you that is more informal.
+While cheers are used for a celebration toast with drinks, in Britain you can also use cheers as a replacement for a more informal thank you.

 Gutted